Thoreau Campus History

 In 1994, a handful of dedicated people who believed that liberal religion could thrive in Fort Bend County sent out yellow cards to Unitarian Universalists in the area, inviting them to a happy hour meeting at On The Border.
 Around 35 people showed up, surprising everyone with their numbers.
 Over the next few months, there were a number of informal organizational meetings.
 These were followed by our first public meeting, held on August 27, 1995.
 Regular Sunday services began in January 1996 at Dickinson Elementary School in Sugar Land.
 Sixty-eight adults signed our membership book on Charter Sunday, May 12, 1996.
 In December 1996 we asked Rev. Leonora Montgomery to “mentor” our congregation.
 In May 1997 we moved to 5000 sq. ft. of rental space in Stafford.
 Our first full-time minister, Rev. Bill Clark, arrived in September, 1999, via the UUA New Congregation Ministry Program.

 Since 2000, the Thoreau congregation has known both excitement and growth, and disappointment and re-grouping.
-Rev. Bill Clark’s successful ministry and the Religious Education leadership of Rhoda Everett sustained us for four years, and our congregation and religious education program grew steadily.
+Rev. Bill Clark’s successful ministry and the Religious Education leadership of Rhoda Everett sustained us for four years; our congregation and religious education program grew steadily.
 We began making plans to build our own church home.
 After acquiring land and making plans for this much-anticipated building, however, the congregation faced big challenges.
-Rev. Clark left and Thoreau welcomed Rev. Paul Beatle as our new minister after a year of interim ministry.
-Shortly after that the building contractor did not fulfill his contract as planned and the building project failed.
+Rev. Clark left and Thoreau welcomed Rev. Paul Beedle as our new minister after a year of interim ministry.
+Shortly after that, our building contractor did not fulfill his contract as planned and the building project failed.
 Membership started to decline and along with it the church income.
-Church leaders negotiated a termination for Rev. Beatle’s ministry after only 4 years.
+Church leaders negotiated a termination for Rev. Beedle’s ministry after only 4 years.
 These events threw the congregation into turmoil, and many more families decided to leave the church.

 Thoreau spent the next year being lay led.
-After a year without ministerial leadership, the congregation decided it was committed to professional ministry and entered into two years of interim ministers.
+After a year without professional ministerial leadership, the congregation decided it was committed to professional ministry and entered into two years of interim ministers.
 During that time, we worked hard to re-group, continue to have an impact in the community, and decide a new direction for our church.

 In March of 2013, this “small but mighty” congregation formally voted to merge with First Church of Houston.
-As of July 1, 2013, we officially became the First Unitarian Universalist Church of Houston, Thoreau/Stafford Campus, one of three campuses that make up the one church.
-The campus minister preaches live at least once a month, and leads most other services, in collaboration with our lay worship associates.
-Other sermons are delivered by one of First Church’s ministers, and are presented live or from video.
+As of July 1, 2013, we officially became the First Unitarian Universalist Church of Houston, Thoreau/Stafford Campus, one of three campuses that made up the one church.
+The campus minister preaches live about once a month, and leads many other services, in collaboration with our lay service leaders.
+Other sermons are delivered by one of First Church’s ministers or guest speakers, and are presented live or from video.
 During the summer, we also have a few lay-led services.

-Our vision is to continue providing excellent worship services and RE content while making an impact in Fort Bend County.
+Our vision is to continue providing excellent worship services and Religious Education programs while making an impact in Fort Bend County.
 Recently, First Church purchased a 5 acre property to establish a new permanent home for the Thoreau Campus in Richmond.
-We are excited to move to the new campus as of November 18, 2018.
+We moved to the our new home on Clayhead Road as of November 18, 2018.
 To better serve the needs of new families that are joining us, we initiated new family programming and a Special Gifts Campaign to expand classroom space, build a playground, and further enhance our campus.